openstack/puppet-swift/README.md

 ```

 ####`base_dir`
-The directory where the flat files will be stored that house the file system to be loop back mounted.
+The directory where the flat files will be stored that house the filesystem to be loopback mounted.

 ####`mnt_base_dir`
-The directory where the flat files that store the file system to be loop back mounted are actually mounted at.
+The directory where the flat files that store the filesystem to be loopback mounted are actually mounted at.

 ####`byte_size`
-The byte size that dd uses when it creates the file system.
+The byte size that dd uses when it creates the filesystem.

 ####`seek`
-The size of the file system that will be created.
+The size of the filesystem that will be created.
 Defaults to 25000.

 ### Class: swift::objectexpirer
-Class that will set Swift object expirer, for scheduled deletion of objects.
+Class that will configure the swift object expirer service, for the scheduled deletion of objects.

 ```puppet
 class { 'swift::objectexpirer': }
 ```

-It is assumed that the object expirer service will usually be installed in a proxy node.
+It is assumed that the object expirer service will be installed on a proxy node.
 On Red Hat-based distributions, if the class is included in a non-proxy node, the openstack-swift-proxy package will need to be installed.

 ##Swiftinit service provider